deltaepsilon/firebase-local-functions/README.md

 ];
 ```

-Notice how each function has name, a path to listen to and the function itself.
+Notice how each function has a name, a path to listen to and the function itself.
 In this case we're logging events for test purposes, so the function is in ```./log-event.js``` and looks something like this:

 ```
 module.exports = function (e) {